soumilbhattacharjee/TodoList/README.md

 # TodoList
-Todo List is a very useful and easy to use app to keep your todo list checked
+Todo List is a very lite and easy to use app to keep your todo list checked